twpride/music-player/README.md

 # music-player-1

 # bugs
- - songD as pl
  - off center title in card
- - titled bug when pl empty
- - tail delete
- - hit pause causes jump to active pl
- - we want songs to be draggable
- - make sure enter processes request

 A mobile friend music streaming web app hosted on S3.